Robo-Arena-Team-2-Uni-Tuebingen/Roboarena-Team-2/README.md

 - SpeedUp raises maximum Speed and provides a slight acceleration buff
 - each effect has an intensity, the more stacks of an effect an enemy or player gets the more it'll be influenced by it
 - some times have the same effect but apply them with a different intensity
-- it's possible to have multiple effects of different intensity on one entity
+- it's possible to have multiple effects of different intensities on one entity
 - effects decay naturally over time
 - after an effect is applied there's an immunity period for a certain amount of time until the next effect can be applied
 - not yet decided whether the effect comes from the tile the center of the robot is on or whether the effect stems from all tiles the robot touches